 Our fact sheets are particularly popular and this page has on average 600 daily visits more than 4000 each week.
 We are inviting organisations to sponsor an existing or new fact sheet.
 For more information about our sponsorship opportunities contact firstname.lastname@example.org.

 Subscribe to the Self Care Forum e-newsletter for updates, resources, ideas and news about the latest self care activities.

-The Self Care Forum Fact Sheets for common ailments aim to help clinicians and patients discuss issues around self care within the practice consultation and especially how to handle the symptoms in the future.
-They provide patients with information around:
+The Self Care Forum fact sheets aim to help clinicians and patients discuss issues around self care within the practice consultation and especially how to handle the symptoms in the future.
+They provide patients with information on: